ravitemer/mcphub.nvim/doc/index.md

 ### MCP Config File

 Like any MCP client, MCP Hub requires a configuration file to define the MCP servers you want to use.
 This file is typically located at `~/.config/mcphub/servers.json`.
 MCP Hub supports local `stdio` servers as well as remote `streamable-http` or `sse` servers.

-This is similar to `claude_desktop_config.json` file for Claude desktop or `mcp.json` file used by VSCode.
-In fact you can use the same file for MCP Hub as well with some additional benefits.
-It looks something like:
+**VS Code Compatibility**: MCP Hub supports VS Code's `.vscode/mcp.json` format directly, including the `servers` key, `${env:}` syntax, and predefined variables.
+You can use the same file for MCP Hub, VS Code, Claude Desktop, Cursor, Cline, Zed, etc. It looks something like:
 ```js
 // Example: ~/.config/mcphub/servers.json
 {